AlanCoding/awx-1/docs/prompting.md

  - POST to associate credential to WFJT node
    - requires admin to WFJT and execute to JT
    - this is in addition to the restriction of `ask_credential_on_launch`
- - credentials merge non-overwrite
+ - credentials merge behavior
-   - JT has machine & cloud credentials, set to prompt on launch
+   - JT has machine & cloud credentials, set to prompt for credential on launch
    - schedule for JT provides no credentials
    - spawned job still uses all JT credentials
- - credentials merge overwrite and addition
+ - credentials deprecated behavior
+   - manual launch providing `"extra_credentials": []` should launch with no job credentials
+   - such jobs cannot have schedules created from them